keredson/ygit/README.md

 ### Subdirectory Cloning
 Usually I don't want to clone an entire project onto my ESP32.
 The python I want on the device is in a subdirectory of a larger project.
 The `cone` argument will take a path, and only files in that directory will be checked out (as if it were the top level).

+### Authentication
+Supply a username/password to `clone()`.
+The credentials will be stored on the device, AES encrypted with the machine id as the key.

 ## Design
 This is a partial `git` client implemented in pure python, targeting MicroPython.
 It speaks to HTTP servers using the [smart client protocol](https://www.git-scm.com/docs/http-protocol).